Find Cheap Life Insurance Quotes in Your Area

 Individual life insurance generally covers suicide so long as it occurs after the policy's suicide clause and contestability provision have expired.
 Once both of these exclusions are no longer in effect, usually two to three years after a policy was purchased, your life insurance policy will typically cover suicidal death.

-- The contestability clause typically extends for the first two years of a policy.
-During this time, the insurer can contest or deny a claim for a variety of reasons.
-If the insurer believes you've committed suicide during this waiting period, it will investigate the circumstances of your death and your beneficiary may be denied a claim.
-However, once the contestability period has expired, the incontestability clause kicks in.
-After this point, a claim cannot be contested except in serious cases, such as if the insurer can prove misrepresentation or fraud in your application.
-Even minor misstatements cannot cause a claim to be rejected.
+- Contestability clause: This typically extends for the first two years, during which the insurer can contest or deny a claim for various reasons.
+If the insurer believes you've committed suicide during this period, it will investigate the circumstances of your death and your beneficiary may be denied a claim.
+Once the contestability period expires, the incontestability clause kicks in and a claim cannot be contested except in serious cases—such as misrepresentation or fraud in your application.
+Minor misstatements cannot cause a claim to be rejected.

-- The suicide clause also generally extends for two or three years, gives insurers the ability to investigate claims during this period, and allows them to deny coverage if you intentionally caused your own death.
-If the insurer can demonstrate you intentionally killed yourself or your death was ruled a suicide, your policy will be negated and your beneficiary's claim would be denied.
+- Suicide clause: Also generally two or three years, this clause gives insurers the ability to investigate claims during this period, and lets them deny coverage if you intentionally caused your own death.
+If the insurer can demonstrate you intentionally killed yourself or your death was ruled a suicide, your policy will be negated and your beneficiary's claim denied.

 If you die during the contestability period and it's determined to be a suicide, your beneficiaries will not receive the policy's death benefit, but they may receive the sum of premiums paid.
 However, if you had a cash value life insurance policy and had borrowed money from it, the sum of your policy loan would be deducted from the payout your family would receive.

-Group life insurance, which you might receive through your employer or an organization, covers suicide differently than an individual life insurance policy.
+Group life insurance, such as through an employer or organization, covers suicide differently than individual life insurance.
 If your group life insurance is entirely paid for by your employer, it will generally cover suicide with no restrictions during the first two years.
 On the other hand, if you purchased supplemental life insurance from your employer, that will likely include a suicide or contestability clause.

 Members of the military and veterans who qualify for life insurance through Veterans Affairs are generally covered in cases of suicide.
 Military life insurance policies VGLI and SGLI include coverage for suicide, as there's no contestability period or suicide clause.

 Most life insurance policies cover "natural death," which can include accidental death, suicide, health issues and a variety of natural causes, so long as none of the policy's exclusions are triggered.
-The challenge for beneficiaries is that there's a number of questionable situations in which it may be unclear if a death was a suicide.
+The challenge for beneficiaries is that there are questionable situations in which it may be unclear if a death was a suicide.
 In that case, the death could be contested during the suicide clause waiting period.
 There may also be issues if another exclusion in the contract was triggered, such as the dangerous activity or illegal activity exclusions.

 - District of Columbia